- General road maintenance

 Where are shelter reservation fees charged and how much?

 Reservation fees are charged at Captain William Clark Regional Park at Cottonwood Beach, Frenchman’s Bar Regional Park, Lewisville Regional Park, Salmon Creek Regional Park/Klineline Pond and Vancouver Lake Regional Park.
 Fees vary depending on the size of the shelter.
 If the picnic shelter has not been previously reserved, it is available at no charge on a first-come, first-served basis.
-More information about picnic shelter reservations, including current rates, is available on the Vancouver-Clark Parks and Recreation website.
+More information about picnic shelter reservations, including current rates, is available on the Clark County Parks website.

 Are there any free picnic shelters?

-Why is the Vancouver-Clark Parks and Recreation Department managing residential rental properties?
+Why is Clark County Parks managing residential rental properties?